top of page

 Digital skills for intermediates

-You've mastered how you communicate and have a variety of internet accounts that enable you to do what you want.
-Perhaps you regularly shop online.
-You feel comfortable with apps and own a smartphone.
+We’ve mastered how to communicate, shop safely, and have a variety of internet accounts that enable us to do what we want.
+Perhaps we regularly shop online.
+We feel comfortable with apps and own a smartphone and are looking for the next ways the technology can help us.
 If that sounds familiar... onwards!

 Try voice-enabled devices